 The Coping Toolbox, a Child Psych Podcast

 A podcast hosted by Canadian licensed Clinical Child and Adolescent Psychologists Drs.
 Jennifer Vriend, Laila Din Osmun, and Mary Simmering McDonald, C.Psych.
-Topics covered include a wide variety of subjects such as coping during COVID-19, dealing with child anxiety, sleep difficulties and parenting issues.
+Topics covered include a wide variety of subjects such as dealing with child anxiety, low mood, sleep difficulties and parenting issues.
 Guest speakers include other Child Psychologists and developmental professionals.

 Listen on: